Aircon Indoor Unit Insulation Foam

 | Coil is frozen | Ice is melting and dripping | Check airflow and refrigerant levels |

-Wait on foam replacement if there is just a tiny bit of condensation and no actual dripping.
-Monitor it for a few days.
+- You can wait if there is only a tiny amount of condensation on the casing with no actual dripping.
+Monitor it over a few days to see if it gets worse.

-Complete foam replacement takes longer because the technician must work inside the unit around the coil.
-Expect one visit for the repair.
+- Minor foam patches are quick and inexpensive, while complete foam replacement takes longer because the technician must work inside the unit around the coil.
+The scope depends on how much foam is damaged and where the affected area sits.